 - Employers often determine whether an applicant is qualified based on if their degree is from an accredited school/program

-- Several professions require graduation form an accredited school/program in order for anew practitioner to gain employment or to obtain appropriate professional licensure in their field (i.e. take state- or profession-required exams)
+- Several professions require graduation from an accredited school/program in order for a new practitioner to gain employment or to obtain appropriate professional licensure in their field (i.e. take state- or profession-required exams)

 - Allows students to trust that the institution is legitimate and that they are not being scammed

 - Assists prospective students or faculty in identifying acceptable institutions for enrollment or employment

 - Contributes to the assurance that graduates of the institution have formal preparation that meets nationally accepted standards of quality

 - Creates goals for institutional self-improvement to support student learning

 - Involves staff, faulty, students, graduates, and advisory boards in institutional evaluation and planning

 - Helps identify institutions and programs for the investment of public and private funds